Our Board is made up of:

 Dr Rak Nandwani

 Steve served as Chief Executive of the Highland Council until November 2018.
 His career background is in construction, housing and services with broad experience in local government, NHS and the private sector.
 He brings to the Board clear insights into the challenges facing remote and rural communities and hopes to work within the Board to support diverse policy approaches that promote equality of outcomes across Scotland.
-Steve has worked in Highland to improve life chances for care experienced young people and currently volunteers for Ocean Youth Trust Scotland.
+Steve has worked in Highland to improve life chances for care experienced young people.

 Michael Craig is the Staff Side Chair of the Partnership Forum and Employee Director for Public Health Scotland.
 He holds several lay positions within UNISON, including, Steward and Equality Officer for the Scottish Health Care Branch and Scottish Regional Representative UNISON National LGBT+ Committee

 - Clinical Network Manager, Diabetes Managed Clinical Network, NHS Argyll and Clyde and then NHS Glasgow and Clyde

 - Public Health Advisor, Evidence for Action Division, NHS Health Scotland (covering Food, Nutrition and Healthy Weight)

 Jacqueline is a Renfrewshire Councillor, representing Johnstone South and Elderslie and one of two COSLA Representatives on the Board.
 She is Chair of Renfrewshire’s Health and Social Care Partnership Integrated Joint Board, Chair of the Renfrewshire Alcohol and Drug Commission and a member of the COSLA Health and Social Care Board.